 Messages and Themes

-The Lifesaving Society – Manitoba Branch, along with Lifesaving Society Canada’s Public Education Commission, has put together Social Media Messages and Drowning Prevention Themes to emphasize during the 2018 National Drowning Prevention Week.
-Affiliate Members and supporters are encouraged to use these messages on social media between July 15 and 21.
+The Lifesaving Society – Manitoba Branch, along with Lifesaving Society Canada’s Public Education Commission, has put together Social Media Messages and Drowning Prevention Themes to emphasize during National Drowning Prevention Week.
+Affiliate Members and supporters are encouraged to use these messages on social media.
 The Manitoba Branch will also be sharing these messages on social media.
-Don’t forget to use the hashtags #NDPW2018 and #SNPN2018.
+Don’t forget to use the hashtags #NDPW2019 and #SNPN2019.

 The proclamation letter and template can be shared with your local communities.